There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 One of the most iconic landmarks in London is the giant Ferris wheel, the London Eye.

-Perhaps the best way to see London from a height is to take a ride in this giant wheel.
+Perhaps the best way to see London from a height is to take a ride on this giant wheel.
 It offers spectacular views of the city on a clear day and during the night you can see the city lit up with colours.

-#Tip: You can receive 2 for 1 on tickets for London eye with Days out Guides.
+#Tip: You can receive 2 for 1 on tickets for the London eye with Days out Guides.
 The site offers deals on many London attractions.

 All you need is a train ticket and this is easily done for just a few pounds.